omaralfaqih6/breast_cancer_wisconsin/README.md

   - AutoGloun
   - LightGBM

-Among these listed models, the team had chosen 4 models for our project.
-These models are the best fit for small datasets and we will conduct our research and analysis in the upcoming sections:
+Out of the qualified models well suited for small datasets, the project team selected these four because they were covered in the coursework and thus executable within the project timeframe.
+Our research and analysis using these models will follow in the upcoming sections:
  - logistic regression
  - Support Vector Machine (SVM)
  - Random Forest Model (RFM)